kwaldenphd/python-intro/README.md

 str = raw_input("Please enter a word: ")
 print "You typed " + str
 ```
 <blockquote>Q5: Write a program that asks the user to enter two words, and then prints the words concatenated together.
-Answer to this question includes program + comments that document process and explain your code.<blockquote>
+Answer to this question includes program + comments that document process and explain your code.</blockquote>

 29. Now try entering numbers (such as 5, not "five") into your Q5 program.